prigaux/etherpad-lite-shib-client/README.md

 #2 Examples

+See it live here http://beta.etherpad.org/example.php

-Examples are located in examples.php
+Examples are located in examples.php and example_big.php.  examples.php contains an example for each API call.  example_big.php contains a UI for managing pads.

 This example is the most commonly used, the example displays a pads text on the screen: